6 GI Bill Myths Debunked

 GI Bill Myth #3

-You want the school you choose to process your admissions and billing without problems, right?
-You probably would like a chance to hang out with students who understand how the military shaped your worldview.
+You want the school you choose to process your admissions and billing without problems, right? in addition, you probably would like a chance to hang out with students who understand how the military shaped your worldview.
 You don’t want to run out of money before your degree is done, either.

 Not all colleges and universities are equal when it comes to serving the military and veteran community and their GI Bill needs.
 Just like you took time to decide on your major, give some thought to the school you trust to help you get it done.